wiresnips/owndir/README.md

 It should be noticed that this is not _safe_.
 You could never run a normal message-board like this - everyone has full write access to everything, and bad actors could spam dickbutts, or delete everything, or rewrite history to make other participants have said whatever.
 Safety is not a _requirement_, though, unless you're trying to operate on the open internet.
 Trust only becomes a problem at larger scales.
 If you have a little dry-erase board on your fridge door, it has all the same problems/features.

+(It should be stated that, OwnDir still provides mechanisms to build out a regular server, so you could theoretically run an outward-facing message board using it.
+A more traditional framework would almost certainly be a better choice for that purpose.
+OwnDir is working hard to narrow gap between the client and the filesystem, and that's really not something that you want to do, in a public-facing context).

 # Docs

 > This might have stabilized enough that I can actually start writing these, huh?

+## Directory Module
+- `.O`
+  - `directory`
+  - `middleware` / `routes`

+## FsNode

+## Plugins

+## Build Process

+## CSR vs SSR, React vs xxxx

 # Inspirations (an incomplete list)
 - https://tiddlywiki.com/